Albert0i/RedisDump/README.md

 Which makes me sweat, the only usable option is to setup a FTP Server with public ip.
 In addition, the backup is done on 24 hours interval.

+So...
 I ask HIM to build `redisdump.js` for me:

 ![alt redisdump-help](img/redisdump-help.JPG)